pulumi/pulumi-self-hosted-installers/ecs-hosted/ts/README.md

 ### Design Considerations

-The Pulumi services operate in Kubernetes with the following app properties.
+The Pulumi services operate in AWS Elastic Container Service (ECS) with the following app properties.

 - **Stateless**: Uses RDS and S3 for state management, which allows for rolling updates of the API and Console to occur with ease.